nerdlem/schema-skel/README.md

 You might want to install the `pgtap` PostgreSQL extension and the `pg_prove` tool to get a working installation that is able to test itself.

 See [this article](https://lem.click/post/handling-database-schema-changes/) for a detailed discussion on how to channel your database changes through deltas.

+The first versions of this skeleton were based in GNU Make.
+While this can still be used, I am gravitating towards a [script based deployment](https://lem.click/post/database-schema-shell/) for various reasons explained in the post.